 The Energy Industrial Complex is dead

 Once upon a time, photography was a perfect business.
-In order to have some memories of – whatever – you needed a big clunky camera that you had to buy expensively plus you needed those film roles in varying qualities and sensitivities depending on what it was you wanted to freeze on a picture.
+To have some memories of – whatever – you needed a big clunky camera that you had to buy expensively plus you needed those film roles in varying qualities and sensitivities depending on what it was you wanted to freeze on a picture.

-Once the roll was all used up you had to go to your photoshop which then developed the picture while you did not even know what the result is going to be.
+Once the roll was all used up you had to go to your photo-developer-shop which then developed the picture while you did not even know what the result was going to be.

-Besides, if you wanted to use different film grainages, you had to swap films which meant that if the old film was not done altogether you either could rapid fire until it was done or you wasted part of the drum resulting in lots of wastage.
-No wonder people tried to average everything as this entire process was forbiddingly expensive.
+Besides, if you wanted to use different film resolutions, you had to swap films which meant that if the old film was not done altogether you either could rapidly fire until it was done or you wasted part of the drum resulting in lots of wastage.
+No wonder people tried to average out everything as this entire process was forbiddingly expensive.

 Once photos were developed, you were able to find the good ones relegating the others to the waste bin or an old shoe box.